Health. In Lyon, a company has created a “super mouse” to fight against Covid-19

 Objective: that it reacts “in the same way as a patient would react to an infection, a vaccine or a treatment”, assures the biotech listed on the Stock Exchange.
 Until the famous “cytokine storm”, a massive inflammatory phenomenon observed in severe forms of Covid-19.

-This mouse model – “the only one on the market,” according to Alexandre Fraichard, CEO of genOway – will be produced in a large-scale platform that the company launched in January after investing two million euros.
+This mouse model – “the only one on the market” according to Alexandre Fraichard, the CEO of genOway – will be produced in a large-scale platform that the company launched in January after investing two million euros.